chong50/SmartSolar-DataVisualizationAnalysisMachineLearning/README.md

 #### Inside the repository folder has MATLAB .m file featuring the software code in progress, results of graphs, a sample data file, and also this README.md file.

-## Objective
-The objective of the code is to first import the data from remote server.
-Visualize them.
-Normalizing input and output.
-Feed into Machine Learning.
-The process of Machine Learning include re-training the model and finding the optimal number of neurons.
-Finally, Infer and predict current and future performances of Power generation of solar panel.

-## Activity Diagram

 ## Features (System Environment)
 In features, we simplify the code by breaking down the code infrastructure in .m files into each section corresponding to its process and function.
 - Importing the Data